-Accessibility and connectivity are pressing issues wit the nearest bridges spanning the intracoastal waterw situated approximately 25 miles apart.
-This significan gap creates substantial detours and inconvenience for both residents and visitors in need of mainland access
+Accessibility and connectivity are pressing issues with the nearest bridges spanning the intracoastal waterway situated approximately 25 miles apart.
+This significant gap creates substantial detours and inconvenience for both residents and visitors in need of mainland access.

-To address this challenge, a proposed two-mile expressway bridge is recommended, connecting US 1 to State Road A1A just one to three miles north or Sebastian Inlet.
-This additional bridge would greatly improve access and connectivity, serving as a vital lin to high-speed roadways and playing a crucial role in efficient hurricane evacuation efforts.
+To address this challenge, a proposed two-mile expressway bridge is recommended, connecting US 1 to State Road A1A just one to three miles north of Sebastian Inlet.
+This additional bridge would greatly improve access and connectivity, serving as a vital link to high-speed roadways and playing a crucial role in efficient hurricane evacuation efforts.
 The project's significance lies in its ability to alleviate limited access constraints, ensuring seamless travel and adequately accommodating future development and evacuation needs.

-PROJECT NEED Increase regional connectivity by providing an additional east-west route between I-95 and US 1 to aid in evacuation efforts. sed t.
-Enhance regional mobility of the growing southern Brevard County area by providing an east-west expressway option between I-95 and US 1. e res r ne PROJECT COST The estimated project cost is \$700 million to \$1.1 billion, with the final cost contingent on the final length and design characteristics. or TIME FRAME Long-Term Recommended for design and construction: 15+ years.
-PROJECT NEED Increase regional connectivity by providing an additional bridge traversing the intracoastal waterway between US 1 and SR A1A to aid in evacuation efforts. h vay it or Enhance regional mobility of the growing southern Brevard County area by providing an additional bridge that connects to an east-west expressway option between SR A1A, US 1, I-95, and Florida's Turnpike.
-S. Expand evacuation route options for Brevard County. f Ik PROJECT COST The estimated project cost is \$850 million to \$1.1 billion, with the final cost contingent on the final length and design characteristics. ss y TIME FRAME Long-Term Recommended for design and construction: 15+ years.
-Learn more about these projects: cfxway.com
+Increase regional connectivity by providing an additional bridge traversing the intracoastal waterway between US 1 and SR A1A to aid in evacuation efforts.

+Enhance regional mobility of the growing southern Brevard County area by providing an additional bridge that connects to an east-west expressway option between SR A1A, US 1, I-95, and Florida's Turnpike.

+Expand evacuation route options for Brevard County.

+The estimated project cost is \$850 million to \$1.1 billion, with the final cost contingent on the final length and design characteristics.